memorysafety/website/content/en/blog/2024-03-12-growing-support.md

 The positive industry response to the report is encouraging as well.
 "Memory safety vulnerabilities pose a significant security risk to software systems and are a root cause of many of the most damaging cyberattacks.
 To address this, we need to adopt memory safe programming languages for new applications and rewrite code using modern memory safe languages with secure development practices from the start.
 We're pleased to see the ONCD raise this issue because the integrity of the global software supply chain is critical for national and international security," said John Delmare, Global Cloud and Security Application Lead, Accenture.

 We also received a vote of confidence from one of cybersecurity's most influential philanthropists: Craig Newmark.
-[Craig newmark philanthropies](https://craignewmarkphilanthropies.org/) renewed a grant for $100,000 to support Prossimo's efforts toward better memory safety in critical open source software.
+[Craig Newmark Philanthropies](https://craignewmarkphilanthropies.org/) renewed a grant for $100,000 to support Prossimo's efforts toward better memory safety in critical open source software.
 Since its founding, 100% of Prossimo's funding has come from contributions, and support from industry leaders like Craig Newmark continues to sustain our momentum across a wide range of initiatives:

 **Sudo/su**: A trimmed down, [memory safe version of Sudo/su](https://www.memorysafety.org/initiative/sudo-su/) is ready for use in [Fedora](https://bodhi.fedoraproject.org/updates/?search=sudo-rs-0.2.2) and [Debian](https://packages.debian.org/sid/sudo-rs#:~:text=sudo%2Drs%20is%20a%20safety,vulnerabilities%20related%20to%20memory%20management.).